andresdans/rpi-timelapse/README.md

 =============

 A timelapse camera controller for Raspberry Pi and Canon EOS 350d (should work with any camera supported by `gphoto2` with minor tweaks.

-This fork from the David´s one is to be get rid-off the LCD plate and be Python alone.
+This fork from the David´s one is to get rid-off the LCD plate and run the Python script alone.
 Also to test other CANON EOS cameras